2018 Outlook – More States Vote

 A four-year pilot program allowing public cannabis cafes in Denver looks tenuous.
 Critics say that overly strict regulations may cause the initiative to fail.
 Sale of cannabis and alcohol are not allowed (BYO only) and cafes must be at least 1,000 feet from schools, childcare centers, city recreational facilities and rehabilitation centers; dispensaries are prohibited from allowing consumption on the premises.
 Applying for a license costs $1,000 and the license is an additional $1,000 a year.

 Allowed in Alaska, Colorado, Oregon and Washington.
 None have opened.
-The Nevada Legislative Counsel Bureau issued an opinion stating that no law prohibits local governments from allowing marijuana consumption in businesses, suggesting that more formal legalization could soon follow.
+The Nevada Legislative Counsel Bureau issued an opinion stating that no law prohibits local governments from allowing cannabis consumption in businesses, suggesting that more formal legalization could soon follow.

 Eat in dispensaries